andrivet/ZX81-Debugger/docs/debug.md

 As before, the yellow mark goes to the next line and some registers are changed.
 A value in the memory view is also now highlighted in green.
 It indicates that the `HL` register (the union of the `H` and `L` registers) points to this area.
 This is expected as the instruction that was executed loads the address of this area (`D_FILE`) into `HL`.

-To know which color représents which register, scroll the memory view:
+To know which color represents which register, scroll the memory view:

 ![Debug](./images/debug08.png)